Cosy pubs in Glasgow

 Waxy O’Connors

 With cosy fires, beautiful wooden décor and traditional music every Sunday, Waxy O’Connor’s is an Irish bar in the city centre with lots of charm.
-Inside is often referred to as a maze with 6 bars to choose from over 3 floors.
+Inside is often referred to as a maze or a treehouse with 6 bars to choose from over 3 floors.
 Book a table on Waxy O’Connor’s website.

 Rab Ha’s